 Money markets expect the U.S. Federal Reserve to raise interest rates two times this year compared to a Fed forecast of three times.

-In contrast, markets don't expect any change in interest rates in Europe until 2019, though some of those expectations may have been slightly bought forward in recent days after comments by senior ECB policymakers.
+In contrast, markets don't expect any change in policy interest rates in Europe until 2019 though some of those expectations may have been slightly bought forward in recent days after comments by senior ECB policymakers.

-The ECB may end its stimulus programme this year if the euro zone economy continues to grow strongly, rate-setter Ewald Nowotny told a German newspaper.
+The European Central Bank may end its stimulus programme this year if the euro zone economy continues to grow strongly, ECB rate-setter Ewald Nowotny told a German newspaper.

 "Market participants might bank on the ECB following in the Feds footsteps earlier after all if the economic environment improves further, which would be a reason to prefer the euro over the dollar," Commerzbank strategists said in a note.

-Weighed down by its weakness against the euro, the dollar's index against a basket of six major currencies was poised for a loss of 0.3 percent this week.
+Weighed down by the greenback's weakness against the euro, the dollar index against a basket of six major currencies was poised for a loss of 0.3 percent this week.

-The U.S. currency's lack of traction was highlighted overnight as it failed to draw support from a stronger-than-expected jobs report.
+The U.S. currency's lack of traction was highlighted overnight as the dollar failed to draw support from stronger-than-expected jobs report.
 U.S. private employers added 250,000 jobs in December, data from ADP Research Institute showed, the biggest monthly increase since March.

-Also weighing on the dollar was a renewed flattening of the U.S. yield curve with the spread of ten-year U.S. Treasury bonds over two-year debt falling below 50 basis points to its lowest in more than a decade.
+Also weighing on the dollar was a renewed flattening of the U.S. yield curve with spreads of ten-year U.S. Treasury bonds over two-year debt falling below 50 basis points to its lowest levels in more than a decade.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.bi z / c m s / ? p a g e I d = l i v e m a r k e t s (Reporting by Saikat Chatterjee; Additional reporting by Shinichi Saoshiro in TOKYO; Editing by Peter Graff)